sakibull/manifest/docs/orchestrator.md

-# Plan to see the impact of light wieght manifest:
+# Roadmap to see the impact of light wieght manifest:
   **Step1:**
   Inspect all the jobs and stages of PlatCI , see the impact on the PlatCI E2E flow.

   **Step 2:**
   Going through all the PlatCI libs and Services and find out the impact based on module.

   Plan is to go with Step1 first followed by Step2.

 **Approval from Anil:**_______________